Monica Miller, Ph.D., J.D.

 Summary

-Monica Miller is a Foundation Professor with a split appointment between the Department of Criminal Justice and the interdisciplinary Social Psychology Ph.D. program.
-She is also an adjunct faculty at the Grant Sawyer Center for Justice Studies and an affiliate of the Department of Gender, Race, and Identity.
+Monica Miller is a foundation professor with a split appointment between the Department of Sociology and the interdisciplinary Ph.D. program in Social Psychology.
+She is also an adjunct faculty member at the Grant Sawyer Center for Justice Studies and an affiliate of the Department of Gender, Race, and Identity.

 Miller received her Juris Doctorate from the University of Nebraska College of Law and her doctorate in social psychology from the University of Nebraska-Lincoln.

 Her interests involve the application of psychological theories and justice principles to laws and policies.
-Specifically, she is interested in social cognitive biases (i.e., gender and religion-based prejudice) and individual differences in moral and legal decisions (e.g., jury decisions); how the law regulates the family; how community sentiment and science relate to the law; how problem-solving courts address social issues and social justice; and the well-being of those who interact with the legal system (including the use of therapy dogs).
+Specifically, she is interested in social cognitive biases (i.e., gender and religion-based prejudice) and individual differences in moral and legal decisions (e.g., jury decisions); how the law regulates the family; how community sentiment and science relate to the law; juror responses to hate crimes and conspiracy theories; and the well-being of those who interact with the legal system (including the use of therapy dogs).

-Please contact Dr. Miller if you are interested in working in her lab as an undergraduate or graduate student.
+Please contact Monica Miller, Ph.D., if you are interested in working in her lab as an undergraduate or graduate student.

 Selected publications